 together with Jesus Christ our Lord.

-• We have entered into Holy Week, the week of the Passover of Jesus, of his passing from this world to the Father (Jn 13, 1).
+• We have entered into Holy Week, the week of the Passover of Jesus, of His passing from this world to the Father (Jn 13:1).
 Liturgy today places before us the beginning of chapter 12 of the Gospel of John, which serves as a link between the Book of the Signs (cc 1-11) and the Book of the Glorification (cc 13-21).
-At the end of the “Book of Signs” there appears, very clearly the tension between Jesus and the religious authority of the time (Jn 10, 19-21.39) and the danger which Jesus was facing.
-Several times they had tried to kill him (Jn 10, 31; 11, 8.
-53; 12, 10).
-So much it was like this that Jesus was obliged to lead a clandestine life, because he could be arrested at any moment (Jn 10, 40; 11, 54).
+At the end of the “Book of Signs” there appears, very clearly, the tension between Jesus and the religious authority of the time (Jn 10:19-21.39) and the danger which Jesus was facing.
+Several times they had tried to kill Him (Jn 10:31; 11:8.
+53; 12,:10).
+It was such that Jesus was obliged to lead a clandestine life, because He could be arrested at any moment (Jn 10:40; 11:54).

-• John 12, 1-2: Jesus persecuted by the Jews, goes to Bethany.
-Six days before the Passover, Jesus went to Bethany to the house of his friends Martha and Mary and of Lazarus.
+• John 12:1-2: Jesus persecuted by the Jews, goes to Bethany.
+Six days before the Passover, Jesus went to Bethany to the house of His friends Martha and Mary and of Lazarus.
 Bethany means, House of Poverty.
-The police was looking for him (Jn 11, 57).
-They wanted to kill him (Jn 11, 50).
-But even now that the police was looking for Jesus, Mary, Martha and Lazarus received him in their house and offered him something to eat.
+The police were looking for Him (Jn 11:57).
+They wanted to kill Him (Jn 11:50).
+But even now that the police were looking for Jesus, Mary, Martha and Lazarus received Him in their house and offered Him something to eat.
 Because love overcomes fear.

 (a) “You have the poor with you always “.
 Is it perhaps that Jesus wants to say that we should not be concerned about the poor, given the fact that there will always be poor?
-Or does he want to say that poverty is the destiny imposed by God?
+Or does He want to say that poverty is the destiny imposed by God?
 How is this phrase to be understood?
-At that time, persons knew the Old Testament by heart.
+At that time, people knew the Old Testament by heart.
 It sufficed for Jesus to begin quoting a phrase of the Old Testament and persons already knew the rest.
-The beginning of the phrase said: “There will never cease to be poor people in the country” (Dt 15, 11ª).
+The beginning of the phrase said: “There will never cease to be poor people in the country” (Dt 15:11ª).
 The rest of the phrase which people already knew and which Jesus wants to remind is the following: “And this is why I am giving you this command: always be open handed with your brother, and with anyone in your country who is in need and is poor!”
-(Dt 15, 11b).
+(Dt 15:11b).
 According to this Law, the community should accept the poor and share its goods with them.
 But, Judas instead of “opening his hand to help the poor” and to share his goods with them, wanted to do charity with the money of others!
 He wanted to sell the perfume of Mary for three hundred denarii and use it to help the poor.
 Jesus quotes the Law of God which taught the contrary.
-Anyone who, like Judas, carries out a campaign with the money of the sale of the goods of other does not disturb or trouble.
+Anyone, who like Judas, carries out a campaign with the money from the sale of the goods of another, does not disturb or trouble.
 But, the one who, like Jesus, insists on the obligation to accept the poor and to share with them one’s own goods, this one disturbs, troubles and runs the risk of being condemned.